inspiritilda/2420_linux_assigment_1/README.md

     ```bash
     doctl compute ssh-key create <key-name> --public-key-file ~/.ssh/<your-key>.pub
     ```

-### Understanding SSH Keys
-SSH (Secure Shell) keys are a pair of cryptographic keys used for authenticating secure connections.
-Unlike passwords, SSH keys provide a more secure method of authentication as they are not transmitted over the network, making them resistant to brute-force attacks (Sobel, 2020).
-By using SSH keys, you can log in to your server without the need for a password, enhancing security.

 ## Uploading a custom image to DigitalOcean
 To create a droplet running Arch Linux, you first need to upload a custom Arch Linux image to your DigitalOcean account (DigitalOcean, n.d.).